springernature/frontend-playbook/technologies/markup.md

 So for business purposes it is impractical to serve XHTML with anything other than a `text/html` MIME type.
 This means the client cannot leverage an XML parser and instead uses a regular HTML parser, so any XML benefits are lost to the client.
 Additionally it introduces cognitive dissonance (a document which is an application of XML not being treated as such), we are serving a heavier page over an HTML 5 equivalent for no client-side benefit, and we lose some HTML features with XHTML such as [NOSCRIPT](https://www.w3.org/TR/html5/scripting-1.html#the-noscript-element) (which still appears in 3rd-party code).

-It is not impossible to imagine a back-end markup-generation system that only outputs XHTML, but as any valid XHTML document is essentially expressible in HTML (the reverse is not true)* this should be seen as a shortcoming in the markup generator, at least as far as the client is concerned.
+It is not impossible to imagine a back-end markup-generation system that only outputs XHTML, but as any valid XHTML document is essentially expressible in HTML (the reverse is not true) this should be seen as a shortcoming in the markup generator, at least as far as the client is concerned.

-All things considered, it makes no sense to author XHTML.

-**contentious -- exceptions?** as if that is the only contentious thing in this doc.
+As such it seems beneficial to choose HTML 5 over XHTML.

 ## Validation